 DRCOG develops the Metro Vision RTP document.
 The Metro Vision RTP includes all the elements noted in previous steps.
 The financial plan is described in detail and transportation benefits and impacts are documented.
-DRCOG prepares drafts of Metro Vision RTP text and, through review by the transportation committees, finalizes the draft.
+DRCOG prepares drafts of Metro Vision RTP text and, through review by the transportation committees, works through remaining issues.
 A copy of the draft is also provided to CDOT to coordinate review by the Statewide Transportation Advisory Committee.